Stochastic Matching Bandits with Rare Optimization Updates: Introduction

 This demand has led to extensive research on online bipartite matching problems~\citep{karp1990optimal,mehta2007adwords,mehta2013online,gamlath2019online,fuchs2005online,kesselheim2013optimal}, where two sets of vertices are considered and one side is revealed sequentially.
 These studies primarily focus on {maximizing the number of matches}.
 However, a significant gap remains between these theoretical models and practical scenarios for maximizing revenue under latent reward functions.
 Specifically, these models generally assume one-to-one assignments under deterministic matching and focus solely on match count, without incorporating \emph{learning mechanisms} that adapt to observed reward feedback or aim to maximize cumulative revenue.

-More recently, the concept of \emph{matching bandits} has emerged to better capture online learning dynamics in matching markets~\citep{liu2020competing,liu2021bandit,sankararaman2020dominate,basu2021beyond,zhang2022matching,kong2023player}.
-In this framework, agents are assigned to arms in each round, and arms select one agent to match, generating stochastic reward feedback.
-The goal is typically to learn reward distributions to eventually identify stable matchings~\citep{mcvitie1971stable}.
+More recently, {stable matching bandits} have been proposed to capture online learning dynamics in matching markets~\citep{liu2020competing,liu2021bandit,sankararaman2020dominate,basu2021beyond,zhang2022matching,kong2023player}.
+In this line of work, agents are assigned to arms in each round, and the learning objective is to infer the underlying preference/reward structure so as to identify a stable matching~\citep{mcvitie1971stable}.

-Despite introducing online learning, existing matching bandit models rely on structural assumptions that restrict their practical applicability.
-Specifically, prior work generally assumes that arms select agents \emph{deterministically} according to known or fixed preference orders, resulting in what we refer to as {deterministic matching}.
-However, in many real-world settings—such as ride-hailing services—arms often make \emph{stochastic} choices reflecting unknown or latent preferences.
-For example, when a dispatch system offers a driver multiple rider requests, the driver may select among them probabilistically, reflecting personal preferences, rather than following a fixed or deterministic rule.
+A common modeling abstraction in this literature is that, when multiple agents are tentatively assigned to an arm, the arm resolves the contention according to a fixed known preference order and therefore selects a match in a deterministic manner; we refer to this as \emph{deterministic matching}.
+This abstraction is well-suited for stability-driven formulations.
+In many platform settings, however, acceptance decisions can be inherently stochastic and reflect latent preferences.
+For instance, when a dispatch system offers a driver multiple ride requests, the driver may choose among them probabilistically rather than following a fixed rule.

-In this work, we propose a novel and practical online matching framework, termed \emph{stochastic matching bandits} (SMB), designed to model such stochastic choice behavior under unknown preferences.
-SMB permits \emph{multiple agents} to be simultaneously assigned to the same arm, with the arm stochastically selecting one agent from the assigned pool.
-This formulation departs from both traditional online matching and prior matching bandit frameworks by explicitly modeling \emph{probabilistic arm behavior}, thereby addressing a different yet practically motivated objective.
+Motivated by such applications, we take a complementary perspective and introduce \emph{stochastic matching bandits} (SMB), which explicitly model stochastic arm-side choice under unknown preferences and target revenue maximization.
+In SMB, multiple agents may be assigned to the same arm in a round, and the arm then stochastically selects (at most) one agent from its assigned pool.
+This shift in modeling leads to a different and practically motivated objective: maximizing the platform’s cumulative system-wide revenue.

-While our framework captures important aspects of real-world matching systems that are not fully addressed by prior models, it represents a {different modeling perspective} rather than a direct replacement for existing approaches.
-Specifically, our work focuses on a practically significant setting where the goal is to \emph{learn to maximize revenue} under \emph{stochastic arm behavior with unknown preferences}.
-By explicitly modeling stochastic choice dynamics and allowing multiple simultaneous proposals, our framework expands the scope of matching bandit research toward more realistic and revenue-driven applications.